eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 Fast DDS library installation
 """""""""""""""""""""""""""""

-In this section, we provide the instructions for installing *eProsima Fast DDS* in a Linux environment from sources.
+This section describes the instructions for installing *eProsima Fast DDS* in a Linux environment from sources.
 The following packages will be installed:

 * :code:`foonathan_memory_vendor`, an STL compatible C++ memory allocator